The Best Rabbit Pellets You Can Buy

 Now, we all know that hay is a vital part of a bunny’s diet.
-But what’s the deal when it comes to buying and feeding timothy hay pellets for rabbits to our pets?
+But what’s the deal when it comes to buying and feeding timothy hay pellets to your rabbits?

 What are they?
 Do you have to feed them?
-And what should you look for when purchasing a pelleted rabbit food?
+And what should you look for when purchasing a rabbit pellets?

 Pellets (sometimes called cubes) have been designed to make it easy and convenient to provide your rabbit with the various vitamins and minerals he needs, as well as being a source of fiber in his diet.